My Washing Machine Flooded

 Old and/or worn hoses often cause washing machines to leak.
 Check hoses for cracks and splits.
 Also look for signs of rust and calcium deposits on hoses.
 This is often a sign of a crack in the making.
 Your washing machine should have 3 hoses – one for hot water, one for cold water and a wider hose (usually) that runs used water down to the drain.
 All hoses should be tightly connected.
 If you have a small leak, you can run the washer and check each hose in each cycle to see where the problem is.
 If you’re really handy, you can also detach each hose and check for clogs.

 Your washing machine also has a pump that pulls water out of the tub and into the drain hose.
-If the pump’s seal is cracked of damaged, this can also cause your washing machine to leak.
+If the pump’s seal is cracked or damaged, this can also cause your washing machine to leak.
 This usually happens with age, but sometimes they can be damaged if your washer spins off kilter too much.
 Balance your loads!
 If your pump is causing your problems, your best bet is to buy a new one.
-A new pump, that is…you don’t need to replace the entire washing machine.
+A new pump can fix the issue without needing to replace the entire washing machine.

 Tub seals are also a source of problems when worn or damaged much in the same ways above.
 Aged seals or damaged seals can crack or break and cause water to leak out during any stage of the washing cycle.
 And, again, if this happens, you can take your machine to a repair place to have those seals replaced.
 Unless there is major damage, you should not have to buy a whole new machine.